Nebraska Merriam Turkey Hunts

 *Bring a spare release.

 *Other archery turkey hunting gear items you might want to consider for your archery turkey hunt is a Primos Bow Sling, and a GoPro.

 Our shotgun Nebraska turkey hunts are considered one of the best that Nebraska Turkey Outfitters and Guides have to offer.

 We recommend shooting a fitted semiautomatic camo 12 gauge 3 1/2" magnum shotgun with a premium turkey choke that we recommend, shooting hard hitting Hevi-Shot turkey loads.

 We have seen many successes with the following semiautomatic turkey shotguns.
 The Benelli Super Vinci, Benelli Super Black Eagle, Browning A5, and Remington VersaMax.
 These turkey shotguns are the best turkey jelly head makers that I have seen.
 They set a standard for those distance long beard shots.

 proven Merriam Turkey shotguns: Remington 870

 Express Super Magnum Turkey, Winchester Super X3, and Benelli Super Nova.

 Turkey Choke tube is a must!

-- We only recommend the award winning Indian Creek Black Diamond Strike Choke Tube, and award winning JEB "Head Hunter Choke Tube.
+- We only recommend the NWTF Still Target World Record and World Champion holders: the 15 time Indian Creek Black Diamond Strike Choke Tube, and the 3 time JEB "Head Hunter Choke Tube.
+These are the best turkey chokes made to date!

-Note: Most important bring a shotgun that fits you, and shoots great to your ethical effective range.
-Plus, the turkey load and brand will "Pattern" in your shotgun with a turkey's head and neck target: "No Body Shots" Head and Neck Only.
+Note: Your turkey load and choke must "Pattern" in your shotgun with a turkey's head and neck target: "No Body Shots" Head and Neck Only!

-- We recommend you pattern your shotgun at 20, 30, 40, 50 and 60 yards using a turkey head and neck pattern target.
-You are looking for 11-16 pellets in the head and neck area; more the better!
+- You need to pattern your shotgun at 20, 30, 40, 50 and 60 yards using a turkey head and neck pattern target well before your hunt.
+You are looking for 14-20 pellets in the head and neck area; more the better!

 - It is a must you use the same turkey loads you will be turkey hunting with to pattern your shotgun.